 Does ATF accept digital fingerprints?

 Yes, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) accepts digital fingerprints for certain applications, including firearm license applications and other compliance processes.
 Applicants typically use Live Scan technology to capture and transmit their fingerprints electronically.
-However, it’s essential to check the specific requirements for the type of application you are submitting, as procedures may vary.
+However, check the specific requirements for your application, as procedures may vary.
 Always refer to the ATF’s official guidelines for the most accurate and current information.

 How do you scan a fingerprint digitally?